ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-004/Entry.md

 ```

 ## FernFlower
-FernFlower is unable to parse the stack correctly and displays an incorrect bitwise evaluation
+FernFlower is unable to parse the stack correctly resulting in changed code and sometimes illegal
-and/or tries to invoke on integers for some weird reason on larger samples.
+code.

 #### Scoring
 Consistency: 10